HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](access4.jpg)
 (This is an image of all of the wall art.)

 I made an old aged cabinent.
 Most of the drawers are faux but I made a few so that they are left open and various things spill out of them.
 Plants grow out of a drawer and tea stained papers are stuffed into a couple, consequently, adding another layer of detail and furthering the vintage atmosphere.
-I also added legs as it was too short in proportain with the other furnature.
+I also added legs as it was too short in proportion with the other furniature.
 They are made out of the top of pin heads.

 ![Image](access5.jpg)
 (This is an image of the cabinent.)

 I also made a velvet ottoman.
-Using the red velevet from a broken scrunchie I created an ottoman that also has the dimples in the cushion like the armchair.
-Although they are differing materials and colours, this element connects the two and creates more spatial unity throughout the space.
+Using the red velevet from a broken scrunchie, I created an ottoman that also has the dimples in the cushion like the armchair.
+Although they are differing materials and colours, this element connects the two and creates more unity throughout the space.

 ![Image](access6.jpg)
 (This is an image of the velvet ottoman.)

 I also made a rug.
-I wanted an egyptian rug which i could have bought online but it would not have arrived in time.
-So, i had to use the materials available to me.
-I found a tapestry scrap fabric and cut it to size. i did a blanket stitch around the edges to clean the up and prevent fraying.
+I wanted an egyptian rug which I could have bought online but it would not have arrived in time.
+So, I had to use the materials available to me.
+I found a tapestry scrap fabric and cut it to size.
+I did a blanket stitch around the edges to clean them up and prevent fraying.
 I also added a fringe to both sides with embroidery thread.
-The rug also incorporates bith colours from the ottoman and armchair which continues to unify the accessories.
+The rug also incorporates both colours from the ottoman and armchair which continues to unify the accessories.
 Although it was not exactly as I intended, I still am very much happy with this rug and how it finishes the room.

 ![Image](access7.jpg)
 (Above is an image of my handmade rug.)

 As finishing touches, I added some greenery onto the wooden platform railing, cobwebs made from cotton balls and scattered some small tea stained papaers to further suggest that the room is abadonded.

-I am very happy with the atmosphere I created through my vinatge assessories and the depth these accessories create within the scene and narrative.
+I am very happy with the atmosphere I created through my vinatge accessories and the depth these accessories create within the scene and narrative.

 ### Record Player Construction ###
 To create a miniature record player I first constructed a small wooden box and lid that fit the motor.
 I then created a panel that sits on top of the motor with a hole for the shaft of the motor.
 To make sure this piece fit perfectly I had to create a few wedges and make a wooden border for this piece to sit on.